-The following is the second of two short stories by Yosh Golden, who was born behind the barbed wire at Manzanar during World War II.
-This story, along with Desert Birth – June 1944, is the foundation for the upcoming film, The Song, a short film based on Manzanar, and the Japanese American Incarceration story.
+The following is the first of two short stories by Yosh Golden, who was born behind the barbed wire at Manzanar during World War II.
+This story, along with June 1997: High School Yearbook is the foundation for the upcoming short film, The Song, based on Manzanar, and the Japanese American Incarceration story.
 Originally published in Northwestern University’s Triquarterly Online (Issue 140, Summer/Fall 2011).
 It is reprinted here with permission.

 by Yosh Golden

 My father, Yoshizo Yoshimura, born in Salt Lake City, was 26 at the time of my birth.
 My mother, Sachie, twenty-three, was born in Portland, Oregon.
 Both were American citizens, Japanese Americans—now confined to a camp in the California desert, Manzanar Relocation Center, surrounded by barbed wire and machine-gun turrets.